xapian/xapian/xapian-applications/omega/docs/omegascript.rst

 $freq{term}
 	frequency of a term

-$hash{TEXT[,HASH}
+$hash{TEXT[,HASH]}
-    unique ID for ``TEXT`` string using the hashing algorithm specified by ``HASH`` which defaults to MD5 hashing algorithm.
-Currently, this command only supports MD5 which yields a 128-bit hash sequence of 32 hexadecimal characters.
+    unique ID for ``TEXT`` string using the hashing algorithm specified by ``HASH`` which defaults to MD5.
+Currently, this command only supports MD5 which yields a 128-bit hash sequence serialised as 32 hexadecimal characters.

 $highlight{TEXT,LIST[,OPEN[,CLOSE]]}